Anzoteh96/Cpp-algorithms/Codeforces/README.md

 ## Round 503 (Division 2)

 An extreme fortune where I was ranked 35/4750 (first top 100, or top 50 on Codeforces!) after nailing the first four problems.
 Pushed to the Candidate Master (Purple, 1900-2099) category.
 (Oh how cool is it to be able to edit tags for problems!)

+## Round 504 (Division 2)

+Solved A-D (should have gotten E...too), slight dip of rating (-12).

+## Round 532 (Division 2)

+Got the first three problems (when really, I should have gotten E too), with a slight dip of rating (-7).

+## Round 539 (Division 1)

+First Div 1 contest, which means there's no more stragghtforward problems like Div 2 A. Got A, B (almost D too! but too bad made a typo :( but still I upsolved it).

+## Round 549 (Division 1)

+This div 1 contest is harder than the previous one, which means that getting 2 problems (A and B) was sufficent to raise my ratings by 30 points (after 3 slight decreases!)